 My primary focus is on the use of medication to treat and begin to manage symptoms of emotional distress such as depression, anxiety, grief, fear, insomnia and inattention.
 I believe that psychiatric medication in combination with therapy is an invaluable tool to help reach recovery.
 In practical application this means helping you feel better!

-I provide brief counseling and motivational interviewing to help identify what symptoms you would like to treat.
+I provide counseling, therapy, and motivational interviewing to help identify what symptoms you would like to treat.
 I believe in being direct and compassionate with my clients.
 At times I am very frank; this is in the hopes of staying as honest as possible thus helping you move forward at a more productive pace.
 It is very rewarding to see my patients accept things as they are, it is what it is.